VISION, MISSION, MANDATE, CORE VALUES, OBJECTIVES

 MISSION Statement

-We are a Black-led, Black-mandated, and Black-serving organization dedicated to advancing justice, equity, and inclusion.
-Through arts, culture, education, sports, and advocacy, we create culturally grounded programs and festivals that uplift Black/African voices, strengthen intergenerational knowledge, challenge systemic barriers, and promote healing, belonging, and community connection for underserved and allied communities in Metro Vancouver and beyond.
+Great Lakes Networking Society of BC is a Black/Driven, and BIPOC-governed grassroots organization with intersectional leadership, dedicated to advancing justice, equity, and inclusion.
+Through arts, culture, education, sports, and advocacy, we deliver culturally grounded programs and festivals that uplift Black and African voices, strengthen intergenerational knowledge, challenge systemic barriers, and promote healing, belonging, and community connection for underserved and allied communities in Metro Vancouver and beyond.

 MANDATE

-Great Lakes Networking Society of BC provides culturally grounded programs that promote arts, culture, and heritage while creating meaningful, hands-on work experience opportunities.
-Through our programs in community outreach, arts and cultural events, and food services, participants gain transferable skills, mentorship, and professional experience, enhancing their employability and confidence.
+Great Lakes Networking Society of BC provides culturally grounded programs that promote arts, culture, and heritage while creating meaningful, hands-on work experience and professional development opportunities.
+Through community outreach, arts and cultural events, festivals, and food services, participants gain transferable skills, mentorship, and professional experience, enhancing employability, confidence, and leadership.

 Through our programs, participants gain practical skills in community engagement, program coordination, arts and event management, teamwork, communication, and problem-solving, while building confidence and professional networks that enhance their employability.
 At its heart, GL-BC sees the arts as a living tool for justice, belonging, and transformation, creating inclusive spaces where every voice matters, every culture thrives, and participants develop real-world skills that prepare them for future employment and civic engagement.